prog112/renovation-rumble-logic/readme.md

 ### CommandRunner & GameRunner

-The `GameRunner` holds a simulation context (game state, logger, and data), and delegates all command application through a `CommandRunner` which resolves the proper executor per type, automatically hooked up via a Roslyn source generator.
+The `GameRunner` is the de-facto starting point, holding a simulation context and delegateing all command execution.
+Game clients or backend services can simply instantiate a runner instance to start simulating a match.
+The commands themselves pass then through a `CommandRunner` which resolves the proper executor per type, automatically hooked up via a Roslyn source generator.

 ### BitMatrix